DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Results

 In addition to DNA-MGC+, one configuration of each of DNA-Aeon and HEDGES was included in the same experimental pool, with code rates of 1.0 and 0.61 bits/nt, respectively.
 These codecs were selected based on their performance in the {\em in silico} evaluations (Figs.~\ref{fig:silico1} and~\ref{fig:silico2}), where both achieved reliable decoding and consistently ranked among the strongest performers behind DNA-MGC+.
 In particular, DNA-Aeon (1.0 bit/nt) was chosen for its favorable read cost performance at medium rate across multiple {\em in silico} scenarios (see Figs.~\ref{fig:silico1}d--g and Fig.~\ref{fig:silico2}b).
 HEDGES (0.61 bits/nt), on the other hand, was selected for its strong robustness to IDS errors at low rate (see Fig.~\ref{fig:silico1}g).
 Although DNA-RS also exhibited competitive {\em in silico} performance, its main advantage lies in the outer RS code, whose benefits are shared with DNA-MGC+ by design.
 At the inner code level, however, DNA-MGC+ provides stronger capabilities for correcting insertion and deletion errors.
 DNA-RS was therefore not included in the {\em in vitro} comparison, since its principal strengths are inherited by DNA-MGC+ and can be further enhanced through optimized redundancy allocation, as observed in Fig.~\ref{fig:silico2}.

 The stored file was successfully decoded with an exact match under both Nanopore and Illumina sequencing, across all six codec configurations, albeit with quantitatively different performance outcomes.
 The performance comparison across multiple metrics is shown in Fig.~\ref{fig:wetlab}.
 For each codec configuration, we report the minimum sequencing depth required for reliable decoding, determined via progressive read downsampling under the same 50-out-of-50 decoding reliability criterion used in the {\em in silico} evaluations.
+The downsampling is applied after the raw reads are processed to trim primers, filter payloads by length ($\pm$10 nt of the design length), and demultiplex into per-configuration subsets using the 4-nt tags, as detailed in the Methods section.
 The corresponding read cost, expressed in nucleotides per information bit, is also reported.
 We further report the average decoding time for recovering the stored file, measured at the minimum sequencing depth required by each codec for reliable decoding.
 As in the previous results, decoding times exclude clustering, alignment, and consensus calling, which were performed using CD-HIT and Kalign.